Maximal Subgroups of Compact Lie Groups: Maximal subgroups of the classical groups

 If $G$ is compact, the above mentioned discrete groups are in fact finite and their orders satisfy the relation

-In almost all cases of interest, we may use additional properties to extract more information about the structure of $H_i/H_0$ and of $H/H_i$, and hence of $H/H_0$ as well. \begin{itemize} \item $H_i/H_0\,$: Since $\, H_0 \cap Z_G(H_0) = Z(H_0)$, the second isomorphism theorem implies
+In almost all cases of interest, we may use additional properties to extract more information about the structure of $H_i/H_0$ and of $H/H_i$, and hence of $H/H_0$ as well. \begin{itemize} \item $H_i/H_0\,$: Since $\, H_0 \cap Z_G(H_0) = Z(H_0)$, the first isomorphism theorem implies

 Moreover, the inclusion $\, Z(G) \subset Z_G(H_0) \,$ is valid in general.
-Conversely, if $G$ is a classical group and the inclusion of $H_0$ in $G$ is an irreducible representation, then by Schur's lemma we have $\, Z_G(H_0) \subset (\mathbb{K} \cdot 1) \cap G \subset Z(G) \,$ and thus
+Conversely, if $G$ is a classical group and the inclusion of $H_0$ in $G$ is an irreducible representation, then by Schur's lemma we have $\, Z_G(H_0) \subset (\mathbb{K} \cdot 1) \cap G \subset Z(G)$ and thus